-The Society of Japanese Irises has a network of display gardens whose owners are willing to have them open to the public during the bloom season.
+The Society for Japanese Irises Display Gardens is a network of gardens whose owners are willing to have them open to the public during the bloom season.
 One of the best ways to learn more about Japanese irises is to visit gardens which have a good assortment of cultivars.
 Most owners are also willing to explain how to grow them well and a few may even show you some of their hybrids which are being evaluated for introduction.
 When visiting a display garden it is important to remember that you are a guest and that you should be considerate and follow the guidelines below.

 - Always make advance arrangements for your visit via letter, phone or email.